 - Adjust the amount of marinade depending on the amount of salmon that you are using.

-Marinade stores in the refrigerator for up to 3 weeks.
+- Marinade stores in the refrigerator for up to 3 weeks.

-Mix sesame oil, lemon juice, soy sauce, brown sugar, sesame seeds, ground mustard, ginger, and garlic powder in a small saucepan over low heat.
+- Mix the sesame oil, lemon juice, soy sauce, brown sugar, sesame seeds, ground mustard, ginger, and garlic powder in a small saucepan over low heat.

-- Brush the steaks with reserved marinade, turn and broil until fish is opaque and flakes easily, about 5 more minutes.
-Brush again with marinade.
+- Brush the steaks with reserved marinade, turn and broil until the fish is opaque and flakes easily, about 5 more minutes.
+Brush again with the marinade.